Having lived for two years in amazing Vietnam, we had the chance to visit several different destinations throughout the country.

 Mui Ne is a particular destination in Vietnam: on the seaside there’s a busy sand strip where resorts attract tourists, whilst on the inside there’s a desert like area known as Mui Ne Sand Dunes.

 In the middle of the highlands, Dalat is surrounded by forests, lakes, waterfalls.
 Vietnam’s best coffee and wine come from this region, where landscapes are wonderfully green.
-If you’re a nature lover, you can’t miss it!
+If you’re a nature lover, you should include it in your Vietnam itinerary!

 Another mountain town, less busy than Dalat and way more traditional.
 Many ethnic minorities populate Pleiku area.